The Asper Foundation Human Rights and Holocaust Studies Program

 In 2000, for the first time, this program became a national initiative.
-All students are required to take an 18-hour education program, or its equivalent, on human rights and the Holocaust with an added emphasis on Canadian history and the current situation in the world today.
+All students are required to take an 11-hour education program, or its equivalent, on human rights and the Holocaust with an added emphasis on Canadian history and the current situation in the world today.
 The curriculum for the educational component of the program was developed specifically by Holocaust and human rights educators for The Asper Foundation.
 Until 2015, after the educational component was completed, students participated in a trip to Washington, DC, where they spent several days at the United States Holocaust Memorial Museum and other important monuments relating to freedom.
 In 2016, The Asper Foundation Human Rights and Holocaust Studies Program shifted its trips from Washington, DC, to Winnipeg, MB and the Canadian Museum for Human Rights.
-The students are also required to volunteer for 10 hours in their communities on charitable projects of their choosing.
+The students are also required to volunteer for 5 hours in their communities on qualified charitable projects of their choosing.
 The objective of this aspect of the program is to underscore each person’s responsibility as a citizen and to impress upon the students the difference one person can make.
+This has resulted in over 154,000 hours of community service being carried out across Canada since the program was established.
 The program is open to schools and organizations across Canada outside of a 2-hour drive radius from Winnipeg, MB.

 The value of this program is reflected in the support it receives across the country by private and public foundations, organizations and individuals who understand its importance.
 Another measure of the program’s value is the fact that in Washington, DC, for several years, Congressman Tom Lantos (1928-2008), the only Holocaust survivor elected to the US Congress, met with and spoke to program participants about the importance of understanding and protecting human rights.